-2 0 2 11 7 (Mark one) QUARTERLY REPORT PURSUANT ACT OF 1934 TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE For the qua arterly period ended Ju ine 27, 2021 OR ☐ TRANSITION REPORT PURSUANT ACT OF 1934 TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE For the transition period from to Comi mission File Number 0- 19528 MM Inc corporated I in its charter) Delaware 95-3685934 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 5775 Morehouse Dr., San Diego, California 92121-1714 (Address of Principal Executive Offices) (Zip Code) (Registrant) (858) 587-1121 s telephone number, includi ng area code) Securities registered pursuant to Section 12(b) of the -5 acc Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value QCOM Nasdaq Stock Market Indicate by check mark whether the registrant (1) he Securities Exchange Act of 1934 during the precede to file such reports), and (2) has been subject to such ling 12 months (or for su ach shorter period that the registrant was required Indicate by check mark whether the registrant has submitted pursuant to Rule 405 of Regulation S-T shorter period that the registrant was required to su (§232.405 of this chapte er) during the preceding 12 months (or for such Indicate by check mark whether the registrant is a smaller reporting company, or an emerging growth filer," "smaller reporting company," and "emerging company," company.
-See the defir nitions of "large accelerated filer," "accelerated Large accelerated filer ☑ Accelerated filer □ 1 Non-accelerated filer Smaller reporting ☐ Emerging growth ☐ company ☐ If an emerging growth company, indicate by check for complying with any new or revised financial ac
+TORWI 10-Q (Mark c one) X QUARTERLY REPORT PURSUANT ACT OF 1934 TO SECTION 13 OR 15 5(d) OF THE SECU IRITIES EXCHANGE For the quart erly period ended Decem ber 26, 2021 OR TRANSITION REPORT PURSUANT ACT OF 1934 TO SECTION 13 OR 15 G(d) OF THE SECU RITIES EXCHANGE For the transition period from to Comi mission File Number 0-19 9528 QUALCO MM Inc orpora ted (Exact name o f registrant as specified i n its charter) Delaware 95- 3685934 (State or Other Jurisdiction of Incorporation or Organization) .
+Employer fication No.) 75 Morehouse Dr., San Diego, California Address of Principal Executive Offices) 121-1714 ip Code) (Registrant [] (858) 587-1121 s telephone number, including area code) Securi ties registered pursuant to Section 12(b) of the he Act: Title of each class Trading Symbol(s) Name of each exchang ge on which registered Common Stock, \$0.0001 par value QCOM Nasdaq Sto ock Market Securi te by check mark whether the registrant (1) he ties Exchange Act of 1934 during the precede such reports), and (2) has been subject to such ling 12 months (or for such h shorter period that the registrant was required submit te by check mark whether the registrant has a tted pursuant to Rule 405 of Regulation S-T r period that the registrant was required to su (§232.405 of this chapter) during the preceding smalle te by check mark whether the registrant is a reporting company, or an emerging growth "smaller reporting company," and "emerging company.
+See the definit ions of "large accele rated filer," "accelerated Large accelerated filer Accelerated filer 1 Non-accelerated filer □ Smaller reporting company ☐ Emerging growth company ☐ If an e merging growth company, indicate by check mark if the registrant has elected not to use th e extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange

-Act. □
+Act. \square